JetBrains Plugin for LeetCode

 js-template

-Open the corresponding folder in the IDE according to your programming language.
+Open the corresponding folder in your IDE according to the programming language you use.

-Click the gear icon to open the plugin configuration page.
-There are several configuration options that need to be set according to the programming language you use for coding:
+Click the gear icon to open the plugin's settings page.
+There are several settings you need to configure based on your programming language:

 CodeType